 Since I managed only two meager updates while we were away, I now conclude that road tripping and blogging do not go hand-in-hand, at least not in mine.
 Other blogging kind of people seem to manage but on our road trips we always run around too much, drive too far, pull into campgrounds after other people have gone to bed, eat dinner far too late and collapse into bed (= sleeping bags) hours past (camping) bedtime so that blogging gets shoved into the ‘not fulfilling my basic needs right now’ drawer.

-But, as I’m back home now, here’s an overview of the first part of our latest adventure exploring British Columbia (BC), the Yukon Territory and a tiny bit of southeast Alaska.
+As I’m back home now, here’s an overview of the first part of our latest adventure exploring British Columbia (BC), the Yukon Territory and a tiny bit of southeast Alaska.

 DAY 1-2 | VANCOUVER (BC)